speters/USBasp/Readme.txt

 Flash "bin/firmware/usbasp.xxxx-xx-xx.hex" to the ATMega8 with a working programmer (e.g. with avrdude, uisp, ...).
 Set jumper J2 to activate USBasp firmware update function.
+You have to change the fuse bits for external crystal, e.g. high byte = 0xc9 and low byte = 0x9f.

 Windows:
 Start Windows and connect USBasp to the system.
 When Windows asks for a